 iPredator:

-A child or adult who engages in psychological and/or physical victimization of others motivated by; peer acceptance, malice, spite and criminal or deviant drives using digital communications technology, telecommunications or mobile devices.
+A child or adult who engages in psychological and physical victimization of others motivated by; peer acceptance, malice, spite, and criminal or deviant drives using digital communications technology, telecommunications, or mobile devices.

 1. FBI’s Parents Internet Safety Guide:

-Visit the FBI’s website and thoroughly read their excellent overview called “A Parent’s Guide to Internet Safety.” for moving on to step two, make sure you’ve written down and have easy access to your local police department’s phone numbers.
+Visit the FBI’s website and read their excellent overview called “A Parent’s Guide to Internet Safety.” moving on to step two, ensure you’ve written down and have easy access to your local police department’s phone numbers.

-2. Become Cyber Stealth Savvy: Cyber Stealth is a term used to define how online users engaged in nefarious activities use the anonymity information and communications technology offers everyone online to their advantage as they plan their next cyber attack.
-Encourage your children to always be cautious of others they meet online and educate them on the tactics of cyber stealth.
+2. Become Cyber Stealth Savvy: Cyber Stealth is a term used to define how online users engaged in nefarious activities use the anonymous information and communications technology offered to everyone online to their advantage as they plan their next cyber attack.
+Please encourage your children to be cautious of others they meet online and educate them on the tactics of cyber stealth.

 3. Offline Distress Dictates Online Response (ODOR):

-If you’ve already read my article, you’ll immediately recognize this concept.
-A child is particularly prone to engage in high-risk behaviors online if he/she is feeling discouraged, angry or distressed.
-Do not move on to the next step until you’re confident your child is feeling encouraged, stable or being monitored by a professional or trusted loved one.
+You’ll immediately recognize this concept if you’ve already read my article.
+A child is particularly prone to engage in high-risk behaviors online if they feel discouraged, angry, or distressed.
+Do not move on to the next step until you’re confident your child feels encouraged, stable, or monitored by a professional or trusted loved one.
 Of the hundreds of articles and studies I’ve researched, a child’s psychological status highly correlates with their online behaviors.
-If there are ongoing conflicts at home, recent traumatic events or any other anxiety and/or distressing events in the home, it’s very important to monitor your child’s online usage.
+If there are ongoing conflicts at home, recent traumatic events, or other anxiety and distressing events, it’s very important to monitor your child’s online usage.

 Just as important as your child’s home environment is your child’s school environment.